Jōchi-ji: Points of interest

 In her 1918 Kamakura: Fact and Legend, Iso Mutsu had little to say about Jōchi-ji, other than it was in complete decay.
 She dedicated to it just a half page.
 In fact, all you see today is new.

 At its peak, the temple was far bigger than now; it comprised 11 buildings and 500 people lived in it, but little is left of the original great temple that was one of Kamakura's Five Mountains.
 All existing buildings were rebuilt after being lost during the Great Kantō earthquake.

-At the entrance there are a pond, a stone bridge and a gate.
-To the left there's also the Well of Sweet Dew ((甘露ノ井, Kanro no I)), one of the once-famous Ten Kamakura Wells ((鎌倉十井, Kamakura Jussei)).
+At the entrance, there is a pond, a stone bridge, and a gate.
+To the left, there is also the Well of Sweet Dew ((甘露ノ井, Kanro no I)), one of the once-famous Ten Kamakura Wells ((鎌倉十井, Kamakura Jussei)).
 Above the gate stand the four characters 寶所在近 (Hōsho Zaikin), or "The treasure you are looking for is next to you".

-After a flight of stone stairs one finds a very unusual feature: the Shōrōmon (鐘楼門), that is a two-storied combination of shōrō (belfry) and rōmon (gate) restored in 2007.
+After a flight of stone stairs one finds a very unusual feature: the Shōrōmon (鐘楼門), which is a two-storied combination of shōrō (belfry) and rōmon (gate) restored in 2007.
 The second story holds a bell made in the year 1340.

-In the main hall nearby are three images of Buddha (the already-mentioned Amida, Shaka, and Miroku), the main objects of worship, which guard respectively the past, the present and the future.
+In the main hall nearby are three images of Buddha (the already-mentioned Amida, Shaka, and Miroku), the main objects of worship, which guard respectively the past, the present, and the future.

 Behind the main hall are the graveyard, some bamboo groves, numerous cave graves (the so-called yagura), and the statue of Hotei, the god of good fortune or happiness.
-After having been touched by generations of Japanese wishing to improve their luck, his belly, his left earlobe and his index finger have been worn smooth.
+After having been touched by generations of Japanese wishing to improve their luck, his belly, his left earlobe, and his index finger have been worn smooth.

 The street that runs to the left of the front gate leads to the house behind the temple where movie director Yasujirō Ozu used to live in the 1950s.
 It's also the starting point of a 30-minute hiking trail that leads to the Zeniarai Benten Shrine.

 The temple is very near Kita-Kamakura Station.